Please note that this article contains affiliate links, read disclosures here.

 #1 – Modest home.

-For the past 11+ years, I have resided in a modest starter home.
+In my situation, for the past 11+ years, I have resided in a modest starter home.

 It is the perfect size for a two-person household, but could easily accommodate a couple more.